UBC-CIC/vch-mri/README.md

 - [Sample Result](/csv/mri_dataset_results_0820.xlsx): Form to P-Value Data (most recent)

 ### Further Recommendations
-This is a proof of concept and it
+This is a proof of concept for VCH and PHSA done by UBC CIC in collaboration with AWS.
+The algorithm can be improved by modifying weights and adding more words to conjunctions and spellchecker.
+Furthermore, one can also begin to consider the impact of other metadata that is already being recorded such as height, weight and age for scheduling an MRI scan.